How I brought LCP down to under 350 ms for Google-referred users on my website

 This and upcoming posts will show you my path of making the existing website to become fully SXG-enabled.
 I will include a lot of details and workarounds for various quirks I discovered during hours of debugging and black-box testing.

 I was striving to write in a way that is understandable for a web developer interested in performance optimization.
-However, due to the practical nature of the text, most implementation discussions and code use Ruby on Rails and Next.js frameworks.
+However, this text focuses on practical implementation.
+Therefore, most discussions and code examples use Ruby on Rails and Next.js, the frameworks used by my website.
 If you are not interested, you can skip those parts, they are clearly marked.

 Without further ado, let’s get started!